GenXProject/GenX.jl/docs/src/data_documentation.md

             2,  1,  0, -1,
 ```

-Note that in either case, positive flows indicate flow from start to end node;
+Note that in either case, positive flows indicate flow from start to end zone;
-negative flows indicate flow from end to start node.
+negative flows indicate flow from end to start zone.

 #### 2.1.3 Demand\_data.csv (Load\_data.csv)